aleluff/uktools/README.md

 ![Project Status: Active][Project Status Image]

-UkTools - UkUpgrade/UkPurge
+UkTools - Upgrade/Purge
 ===========================

 <img align="right" src="https://www.kernel.org/theme/images/logos/tux.png" alt="Linux Logo" title="Tux">

-**UkUpgrade** stands for "Ubuntu Kernel Upgrade"
+**Upgrade**
-* It provides us to upgrade linux kernel to latest stable version for Ubuntu/Mint and derivatives.
+* It provides to upgrade linux kernel to latest stable version for Ubuntu/Mint and derivatives.
 Based on [this archive](http://kernel.ubuntu.com/~kernel-ppa/mainline/)

-**UkPurge** stands for "Ubuntu Kernel Purge"
+**Purge**
-* It remove old linux kernel images/headers in machine for Ubuntu/Mint and derivatives.
+* It removes old linux kernel images/headers in machine for Ubuntu/Mint and derivatives.

 **Auto Run** can be enabled/disabled in setup<br>
 * If enabled, upgrade will be done automatically by cronjob each 2hours.